amateurPotato/inference_performance_on_systems/README.md

 # Goal:
 Our goal is to compare the inference performance of an object detection model in two different paradigms: server and serverless platforms (AWS EC2 and AWS Lambda).For a detailed description, please refer to the Project Report.pdf present in the repo.

-The project is divided into 3 components:
+The project is divided into 5 components:
 1) ec2: contains all ec2 api files.
 2) serverless: contains lambda api files.
-3) object-detection: to be put in the same folder as the ec2/serverless folder contents.
+3) object_detection: to be put in the same folder as the ec2/serverless folder contents.
+4) serverless.postman_collection.json - API calls examples for serverless setup.
+5) dlproject-experiments.postman_collection.json - API calls examples for EC2 setup.

 # Follow the following steps for EC2:
 1) Create EC2 instance (t2.small, Ubuntu AMI)
 2) Attach static IP